ttaschke/airflow-dataset-sensor/README.md

 Trade-off: Datasets are not directly connected to their consumer DAGs and thus their relationship is not displayed in the Datasets UI.

-Limitations: Works for the newest created one-to-one dataset.
+Limitations: Works for the newest created one-to-one dataset to task relation.

 Tested with Airflow 2.6.3